NicholasNPham/NotionAIOptimizer/README.md

 also going to optimize code to use less lines getting really long. might focus on how code should look like.

 Pep 8 formatting for Python Code: https://peps.python.org/pep-0008/

+August 22th, 2025:
+I have optimized the code so much that most of my code is now ready for automation into notion database.
+The lesson I learned that AI will always improve productivity and optimization however I will not allow AI to code for me, I will only use it to guide me and tutor me.
+Most function has been deleted do to becoming obsolete, and timeBlock and scrapeWeek has been improved and became powerful.